miurahr/omegat-for-cat-beginners/OmegaT_for_Beginners_en.md

 ![Instant Starting tutorial screen capture](https://raw.githubusercontent.com/miurahr/omegat-for-cat-beginners/master/images/en/instant-start-tutorial.png)

-If the Editing pane is empty, the language of your Windows installation is probably not English and OmegaT does not have an Instant Start tutorial in your language.
+If the Editing pane is empty, the language of your Windows installation is probably not English and OmegaT does not have an Instant Start tutorial written in your language.
 In this case, call up the OmegaT documentation by selecting Help > User’s Manual, or by pressing F1.

 Be warned that the documentation may be a little out of date, owing to the pace at which OmegaT is being developed.
-For some languages, it is quite a bit out of date.
+For some languages, it is quite out of date.
 Volunteers to translate the current documentation are welcome!
-Please contact the Yahoo user group.
+Please contact the Yahoo! users' group.

 ## 4.1.
 Installing a spelling dictionary

-You will need a place to store your dictionary or dictionaries for your target language’s spell checker (this is not the place for bilingual dictionaries).
-An example is to create a “dictionaries” folder in your Program Files (Start > My Computer >  Local Disk (C:) > Program Files > right click > New Folder, name it “dictionaries.”)
+You will need a place to store one or many of your dictionaries for your target language’s spellchecker (this is not the place for bilingual dictionaries).
+An example is to create a “dictionaries” folder in your Program Files (Start > My Computer >  Local Disk (C:) > Program Files > right-click > New Folder, name it “dictionaries.”)
 Then from the OmegaT menu, click Options > Spell checking.
 Click Choose and navigate to the “dictionaries” folder (screenshot, ***a***, below).